-Reef is five years old, and a cancer survivor.
+Reef is six years old, and is a cancer survivor.
 At the age of just five months, he was diagnosed with high risk infant ALL (acute lymphoblastic leukaemia).
 Aggressive chemotherapy during his first year did not result in remission being obtained and at the age of only eleven months he received a bone marrow transplant.

 Over the next two years his condition fluctuated wildly, with countless stays in ICU, and his family was warned on many occasions to prepare themselves for the worst.
 However Reef has proved to be a real fighter, and has beaten the odds every time.
 He is now cancer-free, but his little body has not been left unharmed.
 He suffers from severe graft-versus-host disease (GVHD), which has affected almost all the organs in his body, and his physical development is way behind.
 At the age of three, he was unable to walk, could not speak, and was fed through a naso-gastric tube.

 During 2011 his parents realised that he would not be able to get the intense rehabilitation treatment that he needed in South Africa.
 Children’s Hospital of Los Angeles agreed to accept Reef as a patient, and in October 2011 the family moved to the USA.

 The improvement in his condition since he began treatment in the USA is nothing short of miraculous.
 He can now run around, eat some normal food (although his nutrition is still a problem), and has a vocabulary of over fifty words.
 A team of specialists controls and monitors his treatments, and he is flourishing while receiving the necessary therapies.

 All of this has proved extremely costly, and until 2014 neither of his parents had been permitted to work in the USA due to their visa conditions.
 The family had been totally reliant on funds raised on their behalf (in most cases by total strangers), not only for Reef’s medical treatment, but also for their day-to-day living expenses.